theresia/nootroscripts/README.md

 These scripts
 - help get the nuggets from non-fiction content
 - help me persist the ideas and insights into something I can rediscover
+- help me manage cognitive load. this is basically a RIL-on-steroid (RIL: Read It Later)
+- help me indulge my tsundoku and snoozing/JIC tendency, ^^; (JIC: Just In Case)

 For more context, see blogpost: http://proses.id/nootroscripts/